When it comes to choosing healthy food nutritional value is a priority.

 Several long term studies of food crops show massive and worrying declines in the nutritional values of vegetables and fruit (1).

 The growing conditions for our stock animals also have a huge impact on the quality of meat.
 There are many instances where animals have been fed poor quality feeds which reduce the health of the animal….and who wants to eat something unhealthy?
 It’s lower quality meat and has lower nutritional value.
 Know your farmer.

 2. How the plant variety influences food nutritional value.

 Shiny, large, luscious fruits look great, but usually come from plants which make a lot of large fruit.

-In comparison, plants that make fewer smaller, brightly coloured fruits and vegetables usually have higher nutritional value, but they are less popular at the market so growers tend to avoid them (1).
-When choosing fresh food nutritional value could be higher in smaller, brighter fruits and vegetables.
+Plants that make fewer smaller, brightly coloured fruits and vegetables usually have higher nutritional value, but they are less popular at the market so growers tend to avoid them (1).

 Livestock (farmed cattle, sheep) tends to have lower nutritional value than its wild counterpart.
 The animal with a healthy natural diet, good dietary variety and lots of exercise is healthier and more nutritious to eat.

-Once you've picked a fresh food nutritional value declines quickly.
-Fruit or vegetables start decaying and losing vitamins, even at low temperatures.
+Once picked, fruit or vegetables start decaying and losing vitamins, even at low temperatures.
 For example, the nutritional value of green beans is highest in the first five days after picking.
 Pick and eat immediately!